 The Master of Business Administration (MBA) at the University of Findlay prepares tomorrow’s business leaders through a comprehensive curriculum focused on personal and professional development.
 Students gain a global perspective for smart business leaders in today’s increasingly diverse marketplace.
 Students will also grow their leadership skills to positively impact their life as well as the lives of those whom they manage.

 University of Findlay's College of Business is accredited by the Accreditation Council for Business Schools and Programs

 ACBSP is a leading specialized accreditation association for business education that promotes excellence through teaching and outcomes-based learning.

 You can customize your MBA by picking a concentration that fits your interests and career goals.

 MBA core courses teach how business and management work and how they relate to the external environment.
-MBA students are introduced to the functional activities of organizations, learn managerial skills and the use of analytical tools for decision making.
-In the MBA program, you will be able to apply the skills learned throughout coursework into your current job right away.
+MBA students are introduced to the functional activities of organizations, learn managerial skills, and use analytical tools for decision-making.
+In the MBA program, you will be able to apply the skills learned throughout coursework to your current job right away.
 To best fit your interests and career goals, the MBA program offers concentrations in a variety of areas:

 Business Administration (Standard MBA)